 Every year brought a new mystery symptom and a new parade of doctors.
 Hospitalization for a very rough episode of rotational vertigo finally led us to ENT number three and a diagnosis of a vestibular disturbance- origin unknown.

-The Overview Tinnitus has been described as a soft sign of the ...
+The Overview Tinnitus, often experienced as a soft indication of...
 More was soon joined by hearing loss, weird smells, acid reflux, sleep apnea, and the ever present headaches.
 The vertigo went dormant but Gary could no longer tolerate the carnival rides I loved.
 His yearly hearing test just provided a visual reminder of his disturbing downward trend.

 In late 2013 our ENT decided his hearing decline was accelerating so a referral to a specialized otolaryngologist was indicated.
 A decision was made to return to the neurosurgeon for an updated MRI first to rule out another tumor.